Consumer Medicine Information

 When to take it

-It does not matter if you take your medicine before or after food.
+It does not matter if you take your TENORMIN before or after food.

 Swallow TENORMIN with a glass of water, during or immediately after a meal.